-Since 2018, Cyprus has introduced a number of initiatives to boost the sector in areas such as water and waste management, smart farming, environmental protection and new measures to ensure better animal welfare.
+Over the last two years, Cyprus has introduced a number of initiatives to boost the agricultural sector in areas such as water and waste management, smart farming, environmental protection and new measures to ensure better animal welfare.
 In addition, the country is focusing on protecting and promoting quality traditional products worldwide, which will soon be marked with a new national and official ‘seal of origin’ to identify products made by the local agricultural sector using local raw materials.

-As healthy eating trends have spread worldwide, Cyprus has seized the opportunity to achieve commercial success in niche markets by the systematic cultivation of long-overlooked fruit and vegetables – and bring back traditional local varieties of grapes to expand its rapidly developing wine industry.
+With today’s strong focus on healthy eating trends, Cyprus has seized the opportunity to achieve commercial success in niche markets by the systematic cultivation of long-overlooked fruit and vegetables – and bring back traditional local varieties of grapes to expand its rapidly developing wine industry.
 Long renowned for its citrus fruit, potatoes and olives, Cyprus is also becoming associated with high-value produce such as prickly pears, pomegranates, carobs, aloe vera and others that grow well in the island’s dry climate.

 Over 50% of agricultural exports go the EU, followed by other European countries, the Middle East and Asia.
-Although unlikely that Cyprus’ agricultural sector will regain its high-performing levels of the 1960s, when it contributed 20% to the GDP, there is no doubt that its economic significance is set to grow rapidly in coming years.
+Although unlikely that Cyprus’ agricultural sector will ever regain its high-performing levels of the 1960s, when it contributed 20% to the GDP, there is no doubt that its economic significance is steadily growing.
 The value of agricultural production plunged during the 2012-2014 economic crisis but picked up again in 2015 and grew by an impressive 12% over the next two years.
 In 2017, the value of agricultural production exceeded pre-crisis levels, reaching nearly €740 million, accounting for 2.1% of GDP compared to 1.8% in 2014.
-Niche crops and traditional products unique to Cyprus are leading the way in this renaissance, with exports of halloumi alone showing an upward swing over the past six years, and increasing by 21% in 2018.
+Niche crops and traditional products unique to Cyprus are leading the way in this revival, with exports of halloumi alone showing a strong upward swing over the past decade.

-Due to the size of Cyprus it cannot compete with countries that produce huge quantities at low cost, but it can excel when it comes to quality, organic farming, bioproduction and superfoods.
+Due to its small size, Cyprus cannot compete with countries that produce huge volumes at low cost, but what the country can excel at is quality, organic farming, bioproduction and superfoods.
 The decades-old success of the famous Cyprus potato provides a good example of what can be achieved by combining quality produce with strong marketing campaigns in key markets.
 The delicious flavour and quality, as well as their early harvest, make Cypriot potatoes one of the island’s most important agricultural export products constituting around 40% of total raw agricultural products.
 They get their winning flavour from the distinctive potassium-rich red soil of Cyprus.
-Around 96% of potato exports are to the EU, with main markets in 2018 being Greece at 36%, the UK at 20% and Germany with just over 13%.
+Around 96% of potato exports are to the EU, with main markets being Greece, the UK and Germany.

-At the same time, there is less cultivation of various types of citrus fruit.
+Today, there is less cultivation of various types of citrus fruit.
 Exports of these were hit around a decade ago after the EU reduced tariffs on imports of citrus from third countries in the Mediterranean such as Morocco, Egypt and Turkey – where labour costs are far lower and production volume significantly greater.
 Farmers dedicated to citrus were encouraged to shift to varieties that perform well in export markets, such as the tango orange and lemons.
-Government incentives are in place for farmers to also replace citrus trees, which require a lot of irrigation and expensive pesticides, with hardy crops that naturally thrive in dry climates, such as vitamin-rich fruit like pomegranates and prickly pears, which are now available and command good prices in every supermarket.
+Government incentives are also in place to substitute citrus trees, which require a lot of irrigation and expensive pesticides, with hardy crops that naturally thrive in dry climates, such as vitamin-rich fruit like pomegranates and prickly pears.
 The medicinal oil from the seeds of prickly pears can sell for up to €40,000 a litre, proving that developing these types of fruit can be a highly specialised and lucrative business.
-In addition, aloe vera holds much potential and is being cultivated mainly in the Pissouri area near Limassol by producers who have formed an association and use it to make beverages, skin lotions and cosmetics.
+In addition, aloe vera cultivation holds much potential in making beverages, skin lotions and cosmetics.

-The health benefits of olive oil is no secret, but one Cypriot farm is garnering worldwide attention for its oil.
+For centuries, olive oil has been hailed for its health benefits and one Cypriot farm has taken cultivation to the next level, garnering worldwide attention for its oil.
 The positive effects come from the number of phenolic compounds, and Atsas olive oil has by far the highest number of these compounds ever recorded worldwide.
 The oil, which is exported to Russia, Canada and the US, has attracted the attention of the scientific world who are researching the benefits of high phenolic olive oil in lowering cholesterol and combatting cancer.
 California’s UC Davis research institute is now running clinical tests in the anti-inflammatory effects of the oil, and the University of Athens school of pharmacology started clinical tests on Alzheimer’s.
 More recently, the prestigious Yale University announced its interest in researching the Cypriot oil.
-The philosophy of the organically certified Atsas farm, run by French environmental engineer Nicolas Netien, is to use agroecology design to create agricultural systems which have the diversity, stability and resilience of a natural ecosystem.
-The idea is part of the new regenerative agriculture movement which is gathering momentum around the world, and for now the Cyprus-based environmental engineer remains a pioneer in the field.
+The philosophy of the organically certified Atsas farm is to use agroecology design to create agricultural systems which have the diversity, stability and resilience of a natural ecosystem.
+The idea is part of the new regenerative agriculture movement which is gathering momentum around the world, and the Cyprus- olive oil producer is a pioneer in the field.

 Innovation has helped revitalise traditional minor crops, or ones that were set aside by the advent of high-intensity cropping systems.
 For instance, a current joint effort spearheaded by the University of Cyprus (UCY), the Agricultural Research Institute (ARI) and the Central Chemistry Laboratory, is screening the indigenous carob genetic resources and developing food, beverages and medicinal products of high added value.
 Once dubbed ‘black gold’, but gradually abandoned over the decades, carobs are making a strong comeback.
 Under the UCY project, 6,000 carob trees were planted in November 2017, with another 34,000 to follow on land leased from the forestry department in Orites, Paphos, for what will be the island’s biggest organic carob plantation.

-The ARI is also conducting research on how Cyprus can produce a bigger biodiversity of crops while improving yield, quality, resilience and taste.
+The ARI, which cooperates with numerous international organisations and has five experimental stations in Cyprus, is also conducting research on how Cyprus can produce a bigger biodiversity of crops while improving yield, quality, resilience and taste.
 The objective is to increase the biodiversity in agricultural ecosystems by looking at traditional species no longer grown in Cyprus, as these old species – genotypes – have suitable characteristics to diversify crops and also improve the quality of products that can be enjoyed by consumers.
 Scientists from this European research project are testing an experimental breeding technology aimed at identifying plants adapted to Cyprus’ scorching heat and lack of water.
 In an experimental field that covers some 11 hectares, more than 20 varieties are grown, including corn, barley, ancient wheat, chickpeas and cowpeas.
 The more promising candidates will be naturally crossed among them to produce drought-resistant varieties.
 The project’s aim is to help local farmers expand their offering to potential new markets, and researchers predict that new crops could become a market reality in Europe by 2023.

 Efforts to save the heritage of Cypriot viticulture has seen enormous success, and with the country now producing interesting vintages, the reputation of Cyprus wine and this new territory is growing rapidly worldwide.
 Four different wine regions have been designated as producing their own unique product with controlled appellations of origin.
 In each case, different proportions of indigenous Cypriot red grapes such as Maratheftiko, Ofthalmo or Mavro, or the white grape Xynisteri, are blended with smaller quantities of specified foreign varieties such as Cabernet Sauvignon, Cabernet Franc, Syrah or Merlot.
 The unique native varieties and local character of Cyprus wines reflect the country’s terroir – which is also one of the few places left in the world that is free from phylloxera, the pest dreaded by winemakers worldwide.

-The government has recognised the budding success of this sector and is working hard to popularise Cypriot wine in the European market.
-To give a further boost to the sector, the government announced €23 million would be made available to the local industry through the National Viticulture Support Programme for the period 2019-2023.
+The wine scene has developed dramatically in recent years, with around 70 wineries producing award-winning wines in the foothills and high altitudes of the Troodos mountains – establishing some as the highest altitude vineyards in Europe.
+The government has recognised the budding success of this sector and announced €23 million would be made available to the local industry through the National Viticulture Support Programme for the period 2019-2023.
 Many vineyards today are run by young entrepreneurial Cypriots with solid training in viticulture and oenology from famous winemaking regions such as France, Italy and Australia.
-This along with the establishment and promotional work of an association of 11 leading Cypriot wineries – branded the Ambassador Wineries through the Evoinos partnership programme – are definitely putting Cyprus’ wine territory on the map for international wine connoisseurs.
+This along with the establishment and promotional work of an association of 11 leading Cypriot wineries – branded the ‘ambassador wineries’ through the Evoinos partnership programme – are definitely putting Cyprus’ wine territory on the map for international wine connoisseurs.